Car Haulers and Trucks That Transport other Vehicles

 Car carrier trucks are a common sight on United States highways.
 They save dealers time and money in transporting vehicles for sale or resale.
 They also preserve the value of the vehicles they are hauling by not adding extra miles to them.
-Unfortunately, when a car hauler accident occurs, they can cause a unique set of damages due to their very design.
+Unfortunately, when a accident occurs, they can cause a unique set of damages due to their very design.

 Car Hauler Design and Loading

 Car Haulers are designed to transport several normal-sized automobiles across country.
 They generally have a ramp in the back that allows the vehicles to be loaded.
 Once on the deck, the deck itself has a hydraulic system controlled by levers that allows the vehicles to be shifted forward and back for loading and unloading.
 The vehicles are then secured using chocks, chains and other devices depending upon the make, model and year of the car hauler.

 So long as the truck does not get into a wreck, the design is fine.
 A problem arises when these vehicles get into a high speed or high velocity impact.
 We have seen cases where a car hauler rear-ends another vehicle at a high speed resulting in one of the hauled vehicles launching into the air and landing on other cars.
 We have also seen cases where a car hauler is rear-ended resulting in a car sliding forward and landing on the driver’s cab.

 If a car hauler is properly loaded and the vehicles in tow are properly secured, the vehicles should stay in place.
 However, failure to properly secure the car load can result in a small accident becoming serious.
 If you are injured due to improperly loaded and secured cargo, whether you are the employee/driver or you are a person hit by the truck, you should speak to an attorney for a free case evaluation.